From 2014 to 2017 sparqs was involved in a project aimed at enhancing student engagement in the university sector in

 The work is a part of the European Union’s Tempus programme, created to support the modernisation of higher education in various Eastern European, Mediterranean and Central Asian countries.
 We are currently involved in a similar project in Kosovo.

 Our Armenian project is titled ESPAQ - Enhancing Students Participation in Quality Assurance in Armenian Higher Education.
 Partners in the project include Armenia’s universities, key Armenian sectoral and governmental agencies, the Armenian National Students’ Association, and various external European partners such as the European Students’ Union, a number of European universities (Macerata in Italy, Rioja in Spain and Spiro Haret in Romania), and of course sparqs.

 ESPAQ involved various work packages focused on research, training and knowledge exchange for university management and student representatives, and the building of capacity to provide sustainable student engagement in Armenia for the long term.

 sparqs is the lead partner for a number of work packages, including the awareness raising conference for the Armenian sector which took place in October 2015 and training for key student representatives in November 2015.
 Both took place in Yerevan, Armenia.

 The training days built more and more capacity and by the end students in each university had identified some key projects to work on, and plans of how to implement them.
 These included the first legislation on supporting students with disabilities at universities in Armenia, and a student-run refit of the library alongside a student-led translation project to make Russian or English-language books available in Armenian.

-Now the project has been reviewed by the European Commission and sparqs were singled out for praise for their role in training students.
+When the project was reviewed by the European Commission, sparqs were singled out for praise for their role in training students.
 The work with ESU was especially positive with real energy and student expertise being delivered by them.

 We visited Yerevan once again on 17-19 May 2016, for a project management meeting with all the partner agencies and universities, plus a dissemination event which was a chance to discuss and reflect on the key developments in training and capacity building to come out of the project.